 Wall Street Price Prediction: Tesla’s Share Price Forecast for 2025

-After soaring in 2023 and 2024, shares of Tesla (NASDAQ:TSLA) have been battered over for nearly three months now.
-To start 2025, the largest U.S. EV-maker has seen its shares drop more than 53% at the time of writing.
-That’s an incredible fall for a stock that’s seemingly done nothing but go up (with various sell-offs […] The post Wall Street Price Prediction: Tesla’s Share Price Forecast for 2025 appeared first on 24/7 Wall St..
+After soaring in 2023 and 2024, shares of Tesla (NASDAQ:TSLA) have been battered for nearly three months now.
+Since the start of 2025, the largest U.S. EV-maker has seen its shares drop by more than 25%, and the stock is down more than 41% since hitting its all-time high on Dec.
+17, 2024.
+However, there have […] The post Wall Street Price Prediction: Tesla’s Share Price Forecast for 2025 appeared first on 24/7 Wall St..

 Key Points About This Article: